MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/storage-platform/xbox-live-title-storage/storing-jsonblobs.md

 ---
-title: Storing a JSON blob
+title: Storing a JSON blob in Title Storage

-description: Learn how to store a JSON blob in Xbox Live Title Storage. ms.assetid: f424aca1-e671-4e31-84c6-098fda4a9558 ms.date: 04/04/2017 ms.topic: article
+description: Storing a JSON blob in Title Storage, using PUT. ms.assetid: f424aca1-e671-4e31-84c6-098fda4a9558 ms.date: 04/04/2017 ms.topic: article
 keywords: xbox live, xbox, games, uwp, windows 10, xbox one, title storage ms.localizationpriority: medium
 ---

-# Storing a JSON blob in Xbox Live Title Storage
+# Storing a JSON blob in Title Storage

-1. Send a request using the *PUT* method to send the data to title storage.
+1. Send a request using the *PUT* method to send the data to Xbox Live Title Storage.

 ```http